IvanNetto/sisaumox/docs/README.txt

 README
 ======

 Hey there!
-Thats one of my first code in my life.
+Thats one of my first code in my life (wrote in 2014).
 I used what i could get on internet about Zend Framework 1 and developed this project to use as my final project in college.
 It was presented at 2014 / dec.
 Yeah.
 I was starting my Go Horse coding with php5.6 and first steps with Javascript useing Jquery. =)

 Ok.
 This project remains here just to remember about my beggining in programming and how i finished in 2014 my college (Faculdade Lemos de Castro).
 I took the information systems course during 4 years.